#3 – Chocolate

-In modern times, we can travel to #Guatemala and visit ChocoMuseo Antigua.
-Here you can attend a workshop that will guide you through the process of making your own chocolates or truffles in about 2 hours for only $24 a person.
-You can also do a full day plantation tour, which includes harvesting your own cacao, ecology instruction, and learning to make hot chocolate like the Mayans.
+In modern times, we can travel to Guatemala and visit ChocoMuseo Antigua.
+Here you can attend a workshop that will guide you through the process of making your own chocolates or truffles in about 2 hours for only $24 per person.
+You can also do a full day plantation tour, which includes harvesting your own cacao, ecology instruction and learning to make hot chocolate like the Mayans.

 Our Guatemala map features: